 Include Lots of Healthy Fats

-Make sure you are offering and introducing several different forms of healthy fats in your baby led weaning breakfast ideas, such as butter, whole fat dairy, nut butters, avocado, oils, fish, eggs and more.
+Make sure you are offering and introducing several forms of healthy fat in your baby led weaning breakfast ideas.

 What About Allergens in Baby Breakfast Foods?